Similar-Appearing Native Species

 - As a family, snakeheads are native to parts of Asia and Africa.
 The northern snakehead is native to China, and possibly Korea and Russia.

 - Typically found in a wide variety of habitats but prefers slow, sluggish water with aquatic vegetation and muddy substrate.

 - Northern snakeheads grow to a maximum length of about 33 inches

 - Generally tan in appearance, with dark brown mottling; body somewhat elongated; long dorsal fin; jaws contain numerous canine-like teeth (similar to pike or pickerel)

 - Capable of breathing air using an air bladder that works as a primitive lung (not found in most fish)

 - Able to hibernate in cracks and crevices during cold temperatures and to go dormant in the mud during droughts

 - Voracious top-level predator, eating mostly fish, but also eats other aquatic wildlife and frogs

-- Capable of moving short distances on land using its pectoral fins; can live out of water for as many as three days
+- Can live out of water for as many as three days

 - Favored as a food fish throughout southeast Asia; also believed to have curative powers.
 Also sold in the aquarium trade.

 - Four species have been found in the U.S., in eight states, probably the result of releases from personal aquariums or to develop local food sources

 Similar-Appearing Native Fishes